Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Nonlinear Dynamic Inversion control law with first-order linear actuator dynamics

-with $F \in C^{1}(\mathbb{R}^n \times \mathbb{R}^k;\mathbb{R}^m)$.
-Traditionally, one would obtain derivatives of $y$, until finding the control input $u$ in the equation, see for example \cite{khalil}.
+with $\boldsymbol{F} \in C^{1}(\mathbb{R}^n \times \mathbb{R}^k;\mathbb{R}^m)$.
+Traditionally, this expression for the $r$'th derivative of $\boldsymbol{y}$ is used to obtain the control law by inverting for $\boldsymbol{u}$ and by relating $\boldsymbol{y}^{(r)}$ to the virtual control $\boldsymbol{\nu}$, see for example \cite{khalil}.
 In those cases, actuator dynamics are not considered, or assumed to be relatively fast such that they can be neglected.
-Instead, in this derivation the non-linear dynamic inversion is continued through the actuator dynamics by performing one more differentiation w.r.t. time:
+Instead, in this paper the nonlinear dynamic inversion is continued through the actuator dynamics by performing one more differentiation w.r.t. time: